MartinArmstrongAU/CP3407_Group_Project/testing_user_stories.md

 - User Story 21: Create Cleaner Profile - as an Individual Cleaner

 Implemented solution does not use developer written code, but instead uses a standard, free Wix module.
-Proof is in the form of two screenshots: the first being the view that a new cleaner would see when newly signed in for the first time, while the second is of an empty (un-customised) cleaner's profile.
+Proof is in the form of two screenshots: the first being the view of the user's account that a new cleaner would see when newly signed in for the first time, while the second is of an empty (un-customised) cleaner's profile.

 <<INSERT SCREENSHOT 1 HERE>>